benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q096.png)

-_**Q97:** Any phone that called at least 3 phones.
+_**Q97:** Any phone that called more than 3 phones.
 For each callee, more than 10 calls, or calls with total duration of more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q097.png)

-_**Q98:** First, pass phones A that called at least 3 phones.
+_**Q98:** First, pass phones A that called more than 3 phones.
 Then, pass phone pairs (A,B) where A called B more than 10 calls, or calls with a total duration of > 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q098.png)